Extra care housing offers a wide range of options for any eligible individuals. It doesn't matter if you rent or own your current home.

 If you are thinking of moving into extra care housing, it is important to find out exactly what it will cost you.
 You may qualify for benefits to meet all or part of the costs.

-There are several elements to the cost of extra care housing:
+There are several elements to the cost of extra care housing, such as:

-- The care and support costs; a separate financial assessment is completed to determine the amount you would have to pay.
-Advice will also be given during the assessment, on claiming welfare benefits to which you may be entitled;
+- the care and support costs (a separate financial assessment is completed to determine the amount you would have to pay);

-- Some schemes operate a background support service.
-Your ability to contribute towards this service will be included in your financial assessment.
-See the charges for social care services page for more information.
+- some schemes operate a background support service; your ability to contribute towards this service will be included in your financial assessment.

 Costs vary from scheme to scheme.
 For current prices for specific schemes, contact the scheme manager.